-Esurance gets very specific when it comes to marketing their “Good Student Discount.”
+Esurance gets very specific when it comes to marketing their “.”
 Their target demographic for this auto insurance offering is high school or college students under 25 years old with a GPA of 3.0 or higher.
 Students that meet their requirements save as much as 10% on liability, collision, and medical payments coverages.
 Find some common ground among your prospects (or current customers), then personalize an offer to them for a discount.

 Personalize by Past Purchase History